ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 Here `Vector[int]` is easier to read than `list[tuple[int, int]]`.
 The type checker ensures consistency just as if we wrote the full type.

-**Declaring aliases explicitly:** Python 3.10 introduced the special annotation `TypeAlias` in `typing` to explicitly declare that an assignment is a type alias (especially when the right-hand side might be ambiguous).
+**Declaring aliases explicitly:** Python 3.10 introduced the `TypeAlias` annotation to explicitly declare that an assignment is a type alias (especially when the right-hand side might be ambiguous).
 For example:

 ```python